-What Is Elective Surgery: Types & Examples
+What Is Elective Surgery: Examples and Types

 What is elective surgery?

 The opposite to emergency surgery, elective surgery is any surgical procedure that is planned in advance.
-Classified as non-emergency procedures, elective surgery may be either medically required, for example procedures such as tonsillectomies, or optional, such as cosmetic treatments.
+Classified as non-emergency procedures, elective surgery may be either medically required, for example procedures such as tonsillectomies, or optional, such as surgical treatments.

 Why is elective surgery necessary?